beele/homebridge-unifi-protect-camera-motion/README.md

 - Checkout the git repo
 - Install Homebridge (you can use `npm run install-homebridge`)
 - Adjust the dummy config under `resources/test-config/config.json`
+- Swap the line in motion.ts:42 `this.detector = await Loader.loadCoco(false, '../');` with the one above it.
 - use `npm run homebridge` to start a Homebridge instance that points to the local config

 # Disclaimer